Botanical Beauty: Plant paintings and illustrations 2020

 Star Heroes: Designing space science educational resources 2019

 For most of 2019 I was absorbed in space science – the inspiration came about from working as an educator at Space Place, Carter Observatory.
 I delivered a number of workshops and planetarium shows, which consequently inspired me to design a number of resources based on credible New Zealanders.
 The themes varied from astronomical cycles and space technologies to the solar system and beyond.
 Nighttime storytelling about stars clusters and constellations would endlessly inspire young imaginations, and also my designs uniting both science and art for a starry sky.

 Locked in Ice: Augmenting Antartica children’s book 2018

-I have recently written and illustrated a non-fiction book about prehistoric Antarctica for my master’s thesis.
+I wrote and illustrated a non-fiction book about prehistoric Antarctica for my master’s thesis.
 Rocks and fossils tell an ancient story of how plants and animals have evolved as climate and sea levels have changed over millions of years.
 The children’s book explored the use of augmented reality as an educational tool.
 Fossils were augmented and bought to life in the book with a range of multi-media, including film, animation and 3D models.

 Galapagos National Park: Discovering Darwin’s Islands eBook 2017